What are your goals?

 Finding your own place to live can be fun and rewarding, and take some getting used to.
 If your goal is to live independently, we can help you get settled in one of our shared living homes.

 With a shared living lifestyle, you can design the perfect blend of independence and personalised support.
-We have three supported accommodation sites; Kincumber, Booker Bay and Ettalong.
+We have two supported accommodation sites; Kincumber and Booker Bay.

 You can choose drop in support or something more hands-on.
 Our support staff are available 24 hours a day to accommodate your lifestyle needs.